Contract Lawyer in Malaysia

-Preparation starts with researching information, analysing data and leverage, and identifying the interests and position of the other party.
+Firstly, preparation starts with researching information, analysing data and leverage, and identifying the interests and position of the other party.

 - Exchange of Information

-In this stage, you should share your information with the other party, including your business’s interests and objectives.
+Next, in this stage, you should share your information with the other party, including your business’s interests and objectives.
 The more information you share, the easier it will be for the other party to understand what you are looking for.

-Bargaining is where the ‘give-and-take’ happens.
+Additionally, bargaining is where the ‘give-and-take’ happens.
 You’ll need to compromise in order to satisfy both parties’ interests, thus building a lasting relationship and a profitable outcome.

 Moreover, if the other party takes an entirely different stance about what they want, you’ll have to be creative and come up with alternatives for what to include in the contract.